DU-med/invmed/1_basic_rnaseq/README.md

 ## 2️⃣ Step 2: Integration and analysis of the results in Step 1

-### Move to analysis directory
+### Move to analysis/ directory
-Go to analysis/ directory where subdirectory of each sample is located
+Go to analysis/ directory where subdirectories of each sample are located
 <img src="fig/Tree.png" width='300'>

 ### Create read count table (gene_count_matrix.csv) for DESeq2